masauer2/MASContactCalculator/README.md

 # To-Do List
 - Data types -- the user should have to make selections with a predetermined format - not array slices. (implement Selection class)
 - One class per type of calculation i.e distance calculations should be stored in a `Distance` class w/ static methods to compute properties on a frame.
-- Better documentation
+- Topology Reader
-- Unit tests.
+- Other file formats?
+Trr?
+XYZ/GRO/PDB?